 11. Dublin, Ireland

-You can find familiar airlines like United, Delta, and American all flying to Dublin from various points on the east coast.
-Irish national carrier Aer Lingus offers service all over the US, including many west coast cities.
-Thanks to the relatively short distance between Ireland and North America, fares are not exorbitant.
+You can find familiar airlines like United, Delta, and American flying to Dublin from various points on the east coast.
+Irish national carrier Aer Lingus offers service throughout the US, including many west coast cities.
+Fares are not exorbitant due to the relatively short distance between Ireland and North America.

 Ireland is an amazing place to visit for history lovers and outdoors people.
 But, it’s also a great hopping point to get further into Europe.
 The continent’s prominent ultra-low-cost carrier Ryanair is based in Dublin, meaning you can get just about anywhere for next to nothing.